Fabi4444/SchneaggchatV3server/README.md

 # How to build
 ## Server
 There are two docker - setups included: The one in the main structure for Localhost execution, and one in the server_docker folder for executing on a remote server (this one pulls the github repository during build).
+Just clone the project and Use the Dockerfile and docker-compose.yaml to start the server.

 ## Localhost
 * Install docker desktop